CASE STUDY

 Train them to ask the right questions and act on those items they can help with.
 Having a high say-do ratio is about delivering on your commitments.
 In addition, a high say-do ratio builds trust and relationships, a pivotal characteristic of a strategic sourcing organization.

-Elevate your Procurement Team to Strategic Sourcing Experts
+Use this Strategic Sourcing Plan to Elevate your Procurement Team to Strategic Sourcing Experts

 “We serve in this beautiful space where we are the liaison between the business and our legal teams,” says Salyers.
 “The knowledge we have in both spaces allows us this incredible opportunity to make sure that the outcome is exponentially greater.”

 Exposing your team to your organization’s various business units will help expand their knowledge.
 They’ll begin to understand and shape those critical conversations with stakeholders.
 They can translate what they’ve learned into smart sourcing contracts with suppliers.
-Your team will become a trusted and reliable business partner that is increasingly involved in more and more company decisions.
+Your sourcing team will become a trusted and reliable business partner that is increasingly involved in more and more company decisions.

 Ready for Next-level Procurement?